occopus/docs/sphinx/source/user/createinfra.rst

   ``floating_ip_pool``
     Optional.
 If defined, also implies **floating_ip**, and specifies the name of the floating IP pool that should be used to allocate a new floating IP for the VM.
   ``name``
     Optional.
 A user-defined name for this resource.
-Used in logging and can be referred to in the :ref:`authentication file <authentication>` as well.
+Used in logging and can be referred to in the :ref:`authentication file <authentication>` to distinguish authentication to be applied among resources having the same type.

 OCCI